 What Works Better: Ionic Air Purifiers or HEPA Air Purifiers?

-While ionic and HEPA air purifiers are designed to improve indoor air quality, they are very different in their effectiveness.
-Below we give some history and break down the differences between the two types of air purifiers and
+Ionic and HEPA air purifiers are designed to improve indoor air quality.
+They are different in their effectiveness.
+And it's not close.

 Which Air Purifier is Most Popular?